cshhzhao/cshhzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year Ph.D. student in Data Science and Analytics (DSA) at The Hong Kong University of Science and Technology under the supervision of [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Fugee TSUNG](https://seng.hkust.edu.hk/about/people/faculty/fugee-tsung).
+I am currently a second-year Ph.D. student in Data Science and Analytics (DSA) at The Hong Kong University of Science and Technology under the supervision of [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Fugee TSUNG](https://seng.hkust.edu.hk/about/people/faculty/fugee-tsung).
 Previously, I obtained my M.s. degree in Computer Science from the School of Artificial Intelligence at Jilin University in 2022,